 These self-insurer associations often host annual conferences and other activities for members that provide a chance for workers’ compensation law firms to meet local employers and insurance carriers.

-Professional Employer Organizations and Workers’ Compensation Panel Counsel
+PEO and Workers’ Compensation Panel Counsel

 In recent years, an increasing number of small and medium-sized businesses have employed Professional Employee Organizations (PEOs) to manage basic personnel functions, including hiring, performance management, benefits administration, payroll services, and risk management.